xp44mm/Notebook/Compilers/Finite Automata.md

 It turns out that there is always a unique (up to state names ) minimum state DFA for any regular language.
 Moreover, this minimum-state DFA can be constructed from any DFA for the same language by grouping sets of equivalent states.
 In the case of L(`(a|b)*abb`) , Fig. 3.63 is the minimum-state DFA, and it can be constructed by partitioning the states of Fig. 3.36 as {A, C}{B}{D}{E}.

 In order to understand the algorithm for creating the partition of states that converts any DFA into its minimum-state equivalent DFA, we need to see how input strings distinguish states from one another.
-We say that string x distinguishes state s from state t if exactly one of the states reached from s and t by following the path with label x is an accepting state.
-State s is distinguishable from state t if there is some string that distinguishes them.
+We say that string x *distinguishes* state s from state t if exactly one of the states reached from s and t by following the path with label x is an accepting state.
+State s is *distinguishable* from state t if there is some string that distinguishes them.

-**Example 3.38:** The empty string distinguishes any accepting state from any non accepting state.
+**Example 3.38:** The empty string distinguishes any accepting state from any nonaccepting state.
 In Fig. 3.36, the string bb distinguishes state A from state B, since bb takes A to a non accepting state C, but takes B to accepting state E. □

 The state-minimization algorithm works by partitioning the states of a DFA into groups of states that cannot be distinguished.
 Each group of states is then merged into a single state of the minimum-state DFA.
 The algorithm works by maintaining a partition, whose groups are sets of states that have not yet been distinguished, while any two states from different groups are known to be distinguishable.
 When the partition cannot be refined further by breaking any group into smaller groups, we have the minimum-state DFA.